 When an employee is assigned to more than one home location, they are to follow instructions for the location they had planned to report to on that day.

-Communication regarding closures or changes of scheduled events due to an emergency will be accomplished in a timely fashion so as to maximize safety of all involved, reduce operational disruption of the college, and allow for individuals to plan accordingly.
+Communication regarding closures or changes of scheduled events due to an emergency will be accomplished in a timely fashion so as to maximize safety of all involved, reduce operational disruption of the university, and allow for individuals to plan accordingly.

 Applicable Legislation and Regulations

 More detailed information concerning procedures in emergency situations and the New York State Civil Service Commission’s policies on suspension of the Attendance Rules is contained in the State Attendance and Leave Manual, Section 25.1, pages 4-9.